 12. Schedule time to engage daily

-Engagement on social is what keeps you on top of your audience’s minds (promise, I’m not going to say this again 😃), increases brand awareness, and gets the algorithms in your favour among other perks.
+Engagement on social is what keeps you on top of your audience’s minds (promise, I’m not going to say this again 😃), increases brand awareness, and gets the algorithms in your favor among other perks.
 But that doesn’t mean you overdo it and tire yourself.

 The solution?
 Engage in time slots or set engagement goals.
 Let’s show you how: